 - An amortization calculator shows how much of your payment goes to principal and interest over your loan term.

-To compare current interest rates, shop around and apply for a home loan with multiple lenders.
-When you apply for a mortgage, you’ll receive a Loan Estimate form from the lender.
+To compare current interest rates, shop around for a mortgage with multiple lenders.
+You can start the loan application process with a local Finance of America Mortgage Loan Advisor.
+When you apply for a mortgage, you’ll receive a Loan Estimate from the lender.
 The annual percentage rate (APR) listed on the form includes both the interest rate and the loan fees you’ll pay the lender, as well as mortgage insurance and other borrowing costs.
 Compare APR amounts to get a complete picture of loan affordability.

 To get comparable APRs, all the Loan Estimates should be issued on the same day for the same kind of loan, and use similar amounts for estimated taxes and insurance.
 The Loan Estimate also indicates how long the current rate is good for.
 You may be able to lock the rate in for 30, 45, or 60 days.